 HB 1723: Concerning early learning opportunities.

 Sponsor: Representative Ruth Kagi Co-Sponsors: Walsh, Farrell, Maxwell, Roberts, Freeman, Goodman, Sawyer, Sullivan, Jinkins, Seaquist, Lytton, Haigh, Hunter, Morrell, Sells, Ryu, Morris, McCoy, Reykdal, Tarleton, Tharinger, Pollet, Fey, Moscoso, Bergquist, Ormsby, Santos Summary: HB 1723 addresses funding for home visits to expectant mothers and parents of newborns, increasing subsidies for high quality child care, and expanding preschool education.
 Status: HB 1723 passed out of the House 59-38 (with one excused).
-The bill was voted out of the Senate Early Learning & K-12 Committee on March 27th and has been referred to Ways & Means.
+HB 1723 passed out of Ways & Means on April 8^{th} and was referred to the Rules committee where it has been placed on the calendar for a floor vote.
 City Position: Seattle supports the policy of this legislation.
 Transportation, Economic Development, and Infrastructure Transportation Revenue HB 1954: Proposes a statewide transportation package.
 Sponsor: Representative Judy Clibborn Co-Sponsors: Moscoso, Fey, Ryu, Riccelli, Farrell, Liias, Pollet, Ormsby, Tarleton, Roberts, Wylie, Morris, Bergquist, Moeller Summary: This transportation proposal would raise approximately \$10 billion over the next ten years, primarily through a gas tax and a statewide MVET.
 The package would primarily fund large state projects with some revenue going to towards maintenance, transit, and local needs.
 Status: This bill has not yet been heard and would be necessary to implement the budget.
 Local Transportation Options HB 1959: Concerning local transportation options.